ApartmentAT/aat-api-docs/docs/bookings.md

 Field | Type | Description
 ------|------|------------
-timestamp | string | The date and time of the request in full ISO 8601 format event | string | The type of the event (`"new"`) apartment_number | integer | ID of the apartment entity on apartment.at booking_number | string | ID of the booking entity on apartment.at
+timestamp | string | The date and time of the request in full ISO 8601 format (UTC) event | string | The type of the event (`"new"`) apartment_number | integer | ID of the apartment entity on apartment.at booking_number | string | ID of the booking entity on apartment.at